-I am pleased to present the report of the Sustainability Committee (the 'Committee') for 2020.
+On behalf of the Board, I am pleased to present the report of the Sustainability Committee (the 'Committee') for the year ended 31 December 2021.

-During 2020, my fellow Committee members and I have continued in our commitment to oversee and help drive forward key sustainability policies across the Urenco Group.
+During 2021, my fellow Committee members and I have continued in our commitment to oversee and help drive forward key sustainability policies across the Group.

-Across all aspects of sustainability, a key theme of 2020 was how the company adjusted its approach to maintain performance during the COVID-19 pandemic.
-A major workstream was the refresh of the Sustainability Strategy, building on existing performance and focussing on sustainability priorities for our industry and society for the 2020s.
-Particularly pertinent in this time of crisis, the Committee also considered the review of Urenco's contribution to socioeconomic development through its combined approach to donations, volunteering, scholarships and internships.
+Across all aspects of sustainability, a key theme of 2021 was how the Group continued to adjust its approach to maintain performance during the COVID-19 pandemic.
+A major workstream was embedding the refreshed Sustainability Strategy into the organisation, building on existing performance and focusing on sustainability priorities for our industry and society for the 2020s.

-The Committee is one of the three committees of the Board of Directors of Urenco Limited.
-The Committee's main areas of focus are the monitoring of key performance indicators ('KPIs') across the full range of relevant sustainability issues, such as health and safety, environment, security, social performance and diversity and inclusion.
+The Committee's main areas of focus are the monitoring of key performance indicators ('KPIs') across the full range of relevant sustainability issues, such as health and safety, environment, security, social performance and inclusion and diversity.

 In this report the Committee provides a description of the key activities it has performed during the year.